pglombardo/PasswordPusher/containers/docker/README.md

 _This example is set to listen on port 8000 for requests e.g. http://0.0.0.0:8000._

 Available on Docker hub: [pwpush-ephemeral](https://hub.docker.com/repository/docker/pglombardo/pwpush-ephemeral)

+See also this discussion if you want to persist data across container restarts: [pwpush-ephemeral: How to Add Persistence?](https://github.com/pglombardo/PasswordPusher/discussions/448)

 ## pwpush-postgres